 The Lucky Hotel

-Located along the water, the Crowne Plaza offers gorgeous one-bedroom rooms with double doors opening up to a modest balcony and gorgeous water views, perfect for sunset.
-Still easy walking distance to everything you’ll want to see, the Crowne offers an accommodation that feels like it’s in a space all of its own.
+Located along the water, the Rydges Newcastle offers gorgeous one-bedroom rooms with double doors opening up to a modest balcony and gorgeous water views, perfect for sunset.
+Still easy walking distance to everything you’ll want to see, Rydges offers accommodation that feels like it’s in a space all of its own.
 The one-bedroom apartment is really comfortable, sometimes a little too much, making it hard to want to leave the room.
 Leave the balcony doors open and a lovely water breeze comes in through the curtains.

 We also loved the food, with the breakfast buffet offering really good-quality favourites and a few fun extras, like fresh juice and DIY muesli stations (and soy milk ready to go!
 Yes!) and, for lunch, we really enjoyed the perfectly plump ravioli.
-Even if you aren’t staying at the Crowne, it’s definitely worth checking out the menu and popping in for lunch.
-The Crowne Plaza would be perfect for anyone on a nice weekend away, looking for somewhere a little special and very comfortable to stay.
+Even if you aren’t staying at Rydges, it’s definitely worth checking out the menu and popping in for lunch.
+Rydges Newcastle would be perfect for anyone on a nice weekend away, looking for somewhere a little special and very comfortable to stay.